 Celebrate Dutch heritage and see 30,000 tulips at this family-friendly theme park!
 Kids will love the giant wooden shoe slide, petting farm, and amusement rides.

-There are also plenty of learning opportunities with Dutch dance lessons, Dutch cheese tastings, and wooden shoe carving demonstrations.
+There are also plenty of learning opportunities with Dutch dance lessons, cheese tastings, and wooden shoe carving demonstrations.

 Veldheers Tulip Gardens and DeKlomp Wooden Shoe & Delft Factory

 Veldheers Tulip Gardens is located at 12775 Quincy Street.
-Admission is $15 per adult, $8 for ages 3-13, and free for children younger than 3.
+Admission (as of 2023) is $15 per adult, $8 for ages 3-13, and free for children younger than 3.

 Explore the map to pinpoint where to find tulips in Holland, Michigan:

 Pro Tip: Once you decide where to view tulips, you can easily build your day’s itinerary around that destination.
-However, first, take a look at the Tulip Time Festival’s schedule of activities.
+However, first, look at the Tulip Time Festival’s schedule of activities.
 Parades and races affect street closures and traffic delays.

 Named De Zwaan, meaning “the swan,” this windmill was the last to leave the Netherlands and is the only working Dutch windmill in the United States.

 Perhaps because I visited Holland, Michigan, so much as a child, I never fully appreciated how rare it is to see a Dutch windmill outside of Europe.
-However, after hearing De Zwann’s history, I’ve realized it truly is a unique monument and quite fitting for a city named after the settlers’ homeland.
+However, after hearing De Zwann’s history, I’ve realized it is a unique monument and quite fitting for a city named after the settlers’ homeland.

 Before coming to the United States, the mill served as a watchtower during World War II and, by some accounts, was heavily damaged in the crossfire.